-3. Deposits with exchanges and cash segregated under federal and other regulations or requirements
+3. Deposits with exchanges, cash and securities segregated under federal and other regulations or requirements

 Deposits with exchanges and cash segregated under federal and other regulations or requirements ("restricted cash") is presented separate from Cash in the Consolidated Statement of Financial Condition.
-It includes deposits with clearing organizations and amounts set aside to secure customers' deposits segregated pursuant to Federal and other regulations.
+It includes deposits with clearing organizations and amounts required to set aside to secure customers' deposits segregated pursuant to Federal and other regulations in order to conduct business.

-Cash of approximately \$0.1 million and securities of \$186.7 million have been segregated on behalf of securities customers pursuant to the reserve formula requirements of Securities and Exchange Commission ("SEC") Rule 15c3-3.
-The segregated securities were sourced from a resale agreement and trading assets owned on the Consolidated Statement of Financial Condition.
+Cash of approximately \$1.1 million and securities of \$242.5 million have been segregated on behalf of securities customers pursuant to the reserve formula requirements of Securities and Exchange Commission ("SEC") Rule 15c3-3.

-Cash of \$34.4 million and securities of \$688.6 million have been segregated on behalf of Proprietary Accounts of Brokers ("PAB") under the SEC Requirements of 15c3-3.
-The segregated securities were sourced from resale agreements and trading assets owned on the Consolidated Statement of Financial Condition.
+Cash of \$17.1 million and securities of \$234.6 million have been segregated on behalf of Proprietary Accounts of Brokers ("PAB") under the SEC Requirements of 15c3-3.